Matt Jones (radio host)

 Matthew Harper Jones (born August 28, 1978) is an American attorney, businessman, radio host, author, and investor in Lexington, Kentucky.

 Early life and education

-Jones was born in Lexington, Kentucky and raised in Middlesboro, Kentucky.
-He was raised by a single mother who practiced law, in nearby Pineville, Kentucky, serving as the Commonwealth's Attorney for Bell County.
+Jones was born in Lexington, Kentucky and raised in Middlesboro, Kentucky by his parents Larry and Karen.
+Karen practiced law in nearby Pineville, Kentucky, serving as the Commonwealth's Attorney for Bell County before retiring to attend the seminary.
 Jones attended Transylvania University on a full scholarship, before receiving a scholarship to Duke Law School, where he graduated second in his class.

 Kentucky Sports Radio

 After graduating from Duke Law School, Jones returned to Kentucky to practice law, before founding Kentucky Sports Radio (colloquially known by its initials, "KSR"), a website and radio show dedicated to sports coverage involving the University of Kentucky Wildcats, in 2005.
 Jones bounced around several smaller radio shows, before launching KSR as a radio show, in 2010.
 The radio show's flagship stations are WKRD in Louisville and WLAP in Lexington, and it is syndicated to 50 radio stations, in 37 markets, in Kentucky and surrounding states.
 Jones and KSR also oversee a small network of podcasts based on the KSR brand and featuring personalities from both the KSR website and radio show.

 Since founding Kentucky Sports Radio, Jones has used his media platform to discuss both sports and politics.
 In 2014, he hosted live one-on-one conversations with both then-incumbent Senate Minority Leader Sen. Mitch McConnell and his challenger Kentucky Secretary of State Alison Lundergan Grimes.
 The conversation with Grimes, on September 25, lasted 20 minutes and was noted by The Daily Beast as "perhaps her most substantive interview."
 Unlike Grimes, whose interview was in-studio, McConnell's interview was a spur-of-the-moment, unannounced phone call to the program, two weeks later, and was described as "emotional and combative."

 The next year, Jones hosted a Republican gubernatorial primary debate between the four candidates vying to win the Republican nomination for Kentucky Governor.
 Jones has stated that he thinks this debate, three weeks before the primary election, contributed to Matt Bevin's 86-vote primary victory.
 Jones was also selected as the emcee for the annual Fancy Farm political picnic, the traditional start to Kentucky's fall campaign season, in August 2015.

 During the 2023–24 college basketball season, Jones responded to a 35-point performance by Robbie Avila for Indiana State against Evansville with a tweet featuring an Avila highlights video.
 In the post, Jones gave Avila the nickname "Cream Abdul Jabbar", referring to Avila playing the same position as Kareem Abdul-Jabbar (center) and wearing goggles on the court.
 The nickname quickly went viral.